f2janyway/f2janyway.github.io/_posts/2020-09-24-retrofit-suspend-callback.md

         // get the response type inside the `Call` type val responseType = getParameterUpperBound(0, returnType)
-        // if the response type is not ApiResponse then we can't handle this type, so we return null if (getRawType(responseType) != NetworkResponse::class.java) {
+        // if the response type is not Service then we can't handle this type, so we return null if (getRawType(responseType) != NetworkResponse::class.java) {
             return null
         }

-        // the response type is ApiResponse and should be parameterized check(responseType is ParameterizedType) { "Response must be parameterized as NetworkResponse<Foo> or NetworkResponse<out Foo>" }
+        // the response type is Service and should be parameterized check(responseType is ParameterizedType) { "Response must be parameterized as NetworkResponse<Foo> or NetworkResponse<out Foo>" }

         val successBodyType = getParameterUpperBound(0, responseType)